Tutorial ~ Make your own Stickers (using blank envelope labels)

 *

 Here’s a closer look at the fleuro one.
 In this pic, I’ve pulled out one of the lime rectangles, so you can see it more clearly.
-The larger rectangle at the back is coloured.
-The text box is coloured white and set on top [set to front].
-And your text box goes over both of them.
+The larger rectangle at the back is coloured lime.
+There’s a smaller box on top that is coloured white and set on top [set to front].
+And your clear text box goes over both of them.
 If it helps, think of it just like shuffling bits of paper.

 Stickers18